I have a confession.

 Is our diet perfect?
 No, not by a long stretch.

-But it’s turns out that we’re actually eating much better than we were when I was trying to do it “perfectly”.
+But it turns out we’re actually eating much better than we were when I tried to do it “perfectly.”

 And that’s a win!